Connect AI Assistants (MCP)

 | ”Shopify supports blog publishing only” | Shopify can’t receive social posts | Schedule to your social channels instead |

-| ”This upload_token has expired” or “was already used” | The upload took too long or was retried | Ask your assistant to restart the upload — it gets a fresh token automatically |
+| ”This upload_token has expired” | The 30-minute upload window closed | Ask your assistant to restart the upload.
+It gets a fresh slot automatically |

 | ”Rate limit exceeded” | Too many requests this hour | Wait and retry.
-The error says how long |
+The error says exactly how long |

 | ”Post not found” | Wrong post ID, or the post belongs to another team | Ask your assistant to list posts and pick again |